-Rule Chapter 41-2.002 defines a Coordination Contract as "a written contract between the Community Transportation Coordinator and an agency who receives transportation disadvantaged funds and performs some, if not all, of its own transportation services, as well as transportation services to others, when shown to be more effective and more efficient from a total system perspective.
+Rule Chapter 41-2.002 defines a Coordination Contract as "a written contract between the Community Transportation Coordinator and an agency receives transportation disadvantaged funds performs some, if not all, of its own transportation services, as well as transportation services to others. when shown to be more effective and more efficient from a total system perspective.
 The contract reflects the specific terms and conditions that will apply to those agencies that perform their own transportation, as well as joint utilization and cost provisions for transportation services to and from the community transportation coordinator."

-further that "The states Community shall Transportation Coordinator into enter Coordination Contract to show the specific terms and conditions, as outlined in the Memorandum Agreement with those agencies who receive transportation disadvantaged funds and who, from a total system approach, can perform more effectively and more efficiently their own transportation under those conditions not covered in Rule 41-2.015, F.A.C."
+further states that "The rule Community Coordinator Transportation shall enter into Coordination Contract to show the specific terms and conditions, as outlined in the Memorandum Agreement with those agencies who receive transportation disadvantaged funds and who, from a total system approach, can perform more effectively and more efficiently their own transportation under those conditions not covered in Rule 41-2.015, F.A.C."